VNC Pivoting through Meterpreter

 Awesome!!
 From given below image you can observe the same password: 123456 have been found by Metasploit.

 Now Type the following command for port forwarding on localhost.

 meterpreter> portfwd add –l 6000 –p 5900 –r 10.0.0.20

 -l: This is a local port to listen on.

 -p: The remote port to connect on.

 -r: The remote host address to connect on.

-Now open the terminal and type following command to connect target machine:
+Now open the terminal and type following command to connect the target machine:

 Wonderful!!
-We had successfully exploit VNC client by making unauthorized access.
+We had successfully exploited the VNC client by making unauthorized access.